 How to get tested

-Anyone with coronavirus symptoms should self-isolate and get a test.
+Anyone aged 5 and over with coronavirus symptoms should self-isolate and get a test.
 Coronavirus symptoms are:

 - a new continuous cough